 The first allowed ground for a demurrer is simply that the court has no jurisdiction over the offense charged.
 Penal Code § 1004(1).
 For example, in People v.
 Superior Court

-(Caswell) (1988) 46 Cal.3d 381, 280 Cal.Rptr.
+) (1988) 46 Cal.3d 381, 280 Cal.Rptr.
 515, the court sustained a demurrer on grounds that the constitutionality of Penal Code § 647(d) had been adjudicated as unconstitutional (back then).
-Another example, for common, is that the statute of limitations to charge such an offense had run.
+Another example, more common, is that the statute of limitations to charge such an offense had run.
 See In re Demillo